Listed buildings in Huddersfield (Newsome Ward - central area)

 Most of the listed buildings in the central area are houses, shops, offices, public buildings, and associated structures.
-The other listed buildings include a market cross, public houses and hotels, warehouses, a church, chapels and associated structures, a railway station and structures in the station yard, a railway viaduct, banks, markets, former cinemas, and four telephone kiosks.
+The other listed buildings include a market cross, public houses and hotels, warehouses, a church, chapels and associated structures, a railway station and structures in the station yard, a railway viaduct, banks, markets, former cinemas, an electrical junction box, and four telephone kiosks.